Enso21/Stories/docs/markdown/the-questionnaire.md

 79. You're given a poke bowl.
 Do you stir before eating?
 (Soon Jae)
 80. Would you rather die today or live forever.
 (Cameron)
 81. If you were a pizza, what kind would you be?
 (Jenny C.)
+82. What is your ideal spring break?
+(Yu)
+83. How cakey do you like your cookies?
+(Huy, Jenny, Ryan, Sharon, Yu)